 Cuenca and Vilcabamba have been retiree havens for quite a while, especially for those who looked at their meager retirement savings and realized they were going to be in rough shape if they stayed in the U.S. or Canada.
-Most of them are paying between $300 and $650 a month for rent of a house or condo and nobody I’ve talked to living there is spending more than the equivalent of two social security checks for a couple.
+Most of them are paying between $300 (for a one-bedroom apartment) and $650 a month for rent of a house or condo and nobody I’ve talked to living there is spending more than the equivalent of two social security checks for a couple.
 Health care costs about 1/5 to 1/10 of what it does in the United States, with good facilities in the cities.

 There are a lot of perks for retirees living abroad here, including 50% off all national and international airfare, 50% off all cultural and recreational events, and 50% off some utility charges.
 You can stay 90 days on a tourist visa and can usually extend it within the country.

 When I visited this country in late 2017, it had gotten surprisingly expensive.
 Less than a year later, Argentina was cheap again.
 Now it’s even more of a travel bargain.
 That’s the Argentina story through the ages.
 It’s a great deal if you’re earning dollars or euros, but for all I know, by the time you read this it will be either bankrupt (again), be reeling from double-digit inflation (again), or will be inexplicably overpriced for reasons that nobody can explain.